 - Make sure you have a corporate policy in place that defines the use of IT systems

-- Maintain user education and training, including communication with your employees on how to protect themselves against network vulnerabilities
+- Maintain user education and training, including communication with your employees on how to protect themselves against top network vulnerabilities

-Unauthorised devices could be employees personal computers, mobile phones or smart devices (Raspberry Pi).
-One of the gifts of advanced technology that we have today is smart devices and smartphones.
+Unauthorised devices could be employees’ personal computers, mobile phones or smart devices (Raspberry Pi).
+One of the gifts of advanced technology today is smart devices and smartphones.
 These mobile devices are so powerful they can do almost the same tasks as computers in routine corporate lives.
 As a result, they carry the same network security risks as computing devices such as laptops and workstations.
 They have the potential to escape standard procedures used to prevent data leaks.
 For instance, while you can block the cameras of the workstations/laptops in your organisation, you cannot easily stop your staff from taking pictures with their phones.
 Although such provisions (MDM) are possible, they aren’t without investments of tools and skill-sets in terms of resources.

 Other removable media are a big concern for businesses because they could be the main infection channel.
 You can reduce the security risk by identifying what is allowed to be plugged in and ensuring employees know not to plug anything else into company systems without approval from IT staff first.
-These policies should also contain information around physical access.
+These policies should also contain information about physical access.
 Often, bypassing physical access control measures is an attack vector used by threat actors.
 For instance, mobile employees are often targeted with such malware tactics.

 The following are the prime examples of security risks added by BYOD in an organisation:

 - Lack of control over network assets and added cloud security risks

 - Increased security risk to data privacy